Common funding scheme

 Budgets for schools

-Funding authorities issue formal budget notification letters to their respective schools to confirm details of their budget shares each year.
+The Education Authority as funding authority for schools issues formal budget notification letters to schools to confirm details of their budget shares each year.

 The following publications provide summary totals of the indicative delegated budget allocations for all grant-aided schools for each of the respective years calculated under the Common Funding Formula (CFF) arrangements.